marianabritoazevedo/data-structure-ii/network_with_wikipedia_visualization/README.md

 *  Group 4: $12 \leq degree \leq 20 $
 *  Group 5: $21 \leq degree \leq 1369 $

 After performing this division on the data, a new dataset was created, imported into gephi, and thus produced the final visualization.
 However, after doing all this process, the final view was not interesting, as can be seen in the image below.
-The nodes in group 5, despite not being in greater numbers, are dominant in terms of the number of edges, producing a view that is difficult for the other groups to understand.
+The nodes in group 5 (color blue), despite not being in greater numbers, are dominant in terms of the number of edges, producing a view that is difficult for the other groups to understand.

 <p align='center'>
 <img src='./img/visualization1.png'>